J27573/Applied_Data_Science_Capstone/README.md

-# Applied Data Science Capstone | This repository contains the Jupyter Notebooks requied to complete the IBM Applied Data Science capstone laboratories.
+# Applied Data Science Capstone | This repository contains the Jupyter Notebooks requied to complete the IBM Applied Data Science peer-graded assignment.